rloganiv/py-avalanche/README.md

 py-avalanche
 ============

 Summary: A Python implementation of the Bank Avalanche Model.
+An overview of the model can be found at [insert link](http://www.google.com).

 #Installing py-avalanche